 of Victoria

-Apply Library A-Z Find a person Maps Sign in Online tools Sign out International programs & student supports
+Apply Library Sign in Online tools Sign out International programs & student supports

-The International Centre for Students (ICS) Exchange Program allows current students to study at one of UVic's partner universities around the world, while earning UVic units and paying domestic UVic tuition fees.
+The International Centre for Students (ICS) Exchange Program allows current students to study at one of UVic's partner universities, while earning UVic units and paying UVic tuition fees.

-The Exchange Team coordinates outgoing exchange opportunities for students in the following faculties:
+The ICS Exchange Team coordinates outgoing exchange opportunities for students in the following faculties:

-Students in other faculties must consult with their undergraduate or graduate adviser to see if an international exchange is viable:
+Students in the following faculties must first consult with their undergraduate or graduate adviser to see if an international exchange is compatible with their degree requirements:

 Partner Universities